heyxyz/hey/README.md

 ## ⚖️ License

-Lenster is open-sourced software licensed under the © [MIT](LICENSE).
+Lenster is open-sourced software licensed under the © [GPLv3](LICENSE).